Tiffany & Co.

-On January 7, 2021, French multinational LVMH Moët Hennessy Louis Vuitton acquired majority stake in Tiffany & Co for $15.8 billion Its product line features jewelry, sterling silver, watches, porcelain, crystal, stationery, fragrance, personal accessories, and leather goods. and delisted Tiffany’s stock from the New York Stock Exchange.
+On January 7, 2021, French conglomerate LVMH Moët Hennessy Louis Vuitton acquired a majority stake in Tiffany & Co. for US$15.8 billion and delisted Tiffany's stock from the New York Stock Exchange.
+It remains headquartered in New York City.

 History

 Establishment

-The company was founded in 1837 by Charles Lewis Tiffany and John B. Young, in New York City, as a "stationery and fancy goods emporium", with the help of Charles Tiffany's father, who financed the store for only $1,000 with profits from a cotton mill.
-The store initially sold a wide variety of stationery items and, as of 1838, operated as "Tiffany, Young and Ellis" at 259 Broadway in Lower Manhattan.
+Tiffany & Co. was founded in 1837 by Charles Lewis Tiffany and John B. Young, in New York City, as a "stationery and fancy goods emporium", with the help of Charles Tiffany's father, who financed the store for only $1,000 with profits from a cotton mill.
+The store initially sold a wide variety of stationery items and, as of 1837, operated as "Tiffany, Young and Ellis" at 259 Broadway in Lower Manhattan.
 The name was shortened to Tiffany & Company in 1853, when Charles Tiffany took control and established the firm's emphasis on jewelry.
 The company has since opened stores in major cities worldwide.
-Unlike other stores at the time in the 1830s, Tiffany clearly marked the prices on its goods to forestall any haggling over prices.
-In addition, against the social norm at the time, Tiffany only accepted cash payments, and did not allow purchases on credit.
+Unlike other stores at the time in the 1830s, Tiffany marked the prices on its goods to prevent any haggling over prices.
+In addition, though atypical for the time, Tiffany only accepted cash payments and did not allow purchases on credit.
 Such practices (fixed prices for ready money) had first been introduced in 1750 by Palmer's of London Bridge.